leebyron/testcheck-js/docs/API.md

 ### gen.return()

-Creates a *Generator* which will always generate the provided value.
+Creates a *ValueGenerator* which will always generate the provided value.

-This is used rarely since almost everywhere a *Generator* can be accepted, a regular value can be accepted as well.
+This is used rarely since almost everywhere a *ValueGenerator* can be accepted, a regular value can be accepted as well.
 However regular values provided in those cases with be *copied*.
 You may wish to use `gen.return()` if you explicitly want a reference to a value rather than a deep copy of that value.